-- Our decision to cap the total amount of cash bonuses under our fiscal 2021 annual executive cash bonus program to the lesser of 50% of our fiscal 2021 net income in excess of a performance threshold to be determined by our compensation committee (after taking into account all bonuses) and \$775,000 in order to ensure that our shareholders will be able to benefit (through the anticipated resulting appreciation of our stock price) in at least 50% of any fiscal year 2021 net income in excess of \$such threshold; - Granting long-term equity incentive awards in the form of three-year pro rata vesting restricted stock grants in order to reward our NEOs for increasing shareholder value and to motive and retain our NEOs while aligning their economic interests with our shareholders through long-term equity ownership; - In fiscal 2020, requiring that our NEOs receive their long-term equity-based incentive awards in the form of 60% restricted stock and 40% restricted cash that vests annually with the tandem restricted stock awards.
-Our compensation committee made this decision in order to preserve share availability under the 2016 Plan, reduce shareholder dilution and to allow our NEOs to pay the associated tax liability without having our NEOs otherwise sell or pledge their shares in order to pay such liability; - Our decision to delay the implementation of the previously approved fiscal 2021 NEO salary increases for the first quarter of fiscal 2021 in connection with our efforts to control costs and reduce cash spend in order to help mitigate the effects of the global economic slowdown caused by the COVID-19 pandemic; and - Our executives have employment agreements with "double trigger" change in control provisions (other than Mr. Altschaefl) and do not provide for tax gross-ups.
+- Our decision to implement an annual bonus program for fiscal 2022 with tired, EBITDA-based bonus pay-outs; - Our decision in fiscal 2020 -2022 to implement a discretionary financial bonus performance pool for our NEOs (other than our chief executive officer) based on achieving our profitability goals.
+We believe this additional discretionary bonus opportunity placed and places a greater percentage of our NEOs' total potential compensation "at risk" and motivated and motivating our management to achieve our financial and strategic objectives, which thereby should help to enhance our shareholder value; - Granting long-term equity incentive awards in the form of three-year pro rata vesting restricted stock grants in order to reward our NEOs for increasing shareholder value and to motivate and retain our NEOs while aligning their economic interests with our shareholders through long-term equity ownership;

+- We offered each of our NEOs the alternative of accepting their fiscal 2022 annual long-term equity-based incentive grant either (i) 100% in the form of three-year pro rata vesting restricted stock or (ii) a combined grant, with 60% of the dollar value of the award in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award in the form of restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
+We believe that providing this option to our NEOs encourages the long term retention of their equity grants; - Our decision to delay the implementation of the previously approved fiscal 2021 NEO salary increases for the first quarter of fiscal 2021 in connection with our efforts to control costs and reduce cash spend in order to help mitigate the effects of the global economic slowdown caused by the COVID-19 pandemic; and - Our executives have employment agreements with "double trigger" change in control provisions (other than Mr. Altschaefl) and do not provide for tax gross-ups.